Tandem mass spectrometry: Newborn screening

+It has been shown that tandem mass spectrometry data is highly consistent across instrument and manufacturer platforms including quadrupole time-of-flight (QTOF) and Q Exactive instrumentation, especially at 20 eV.

 Limitation

 Tandem mass spectrometry cannot be applied for single-cell analyses as it is insensitive to analyze such small amounts of a cell.
-Theses limitations are primarily due to a combination of inefficient ion production and ion losses within the instruments due to chemical noise sources of solvents.
+These limitations are primarily due to a combination of inefficient ion production and ion losses within the instruments due to chemical noise sources of solvents.

 Future outlook

 Tandem mass spectrometry will be a useful tool for protein characterization, nucleoprotein complexes, and other biological structures.
 However, some challenges left such as analyzing the characterization of the proteome quantitatively and qualitatively.